HaxeFlixel/flixel-docs/documentation/00_getting_started/05-visual-studio-code.html.md

 - finding unused imports
 - etc...

-The Haxe extension requires Haxe 3.3.0-rc1 or newer.
+The Haxe extension requires [Haxe 3.4.0](http://haxe.org/download/) or newer.

+The "Haxe Debug" extension that is included in the extension pack also allows you to debug Flixel games on the Flash target.

 ### Configuring for use with Flixel Projects